Azure/azure-signalr-bench/Initialize/README.md

-# Add Scripts for Initialize AKS, Storage, ACR.
+# Using init.sh to Initialize AKS, Storage, KEYVAULT.